-There are so many angles and ways to approach a submission and each is customised depending on funder priorities.
-It’s amazing how much of a story just their questions alone tell us if we really sit and analyse them… something those who are more experienced will do.
+There are many angles and ways to approach a submission, and each is customised depending on the funder priorities.
+It’s amazing how much of a story, their questions alone, tell us, if we really sit and analyse them… something those who are more experienced will do.

-The commonalities are what I call the Four Abilities TM – Accountability, Capability, Viability and Sustainability.
-This is a model I’ve been developing for some years.
+The commonalities are what I call the Four Abilities TM: accountability, capability, viability and sustainability.
+This is a model I’ve been developing over many years.
 It covers the four key areas that all sponsors and funders are looking for in submissions.

-So, how does that translate to your submissions?
+So, how does this translate to your submissions?
 Here are a few questions to ask as you sit down to write.

 Accountability: You will need to demonstrate that you have governance processes in place.
 Most funders want to ensure that you comply with statutory requirements such as conflicts of interest and confidentiality.
 Do you have a code of conduct or a confidentiality agreement?
 Do you have a register of interests you maintain?
 Do you have policies and procedures that are used and updated?
 What are your risk identification and management practices like?
 What about an audit?
 What are the accountability systems you have in place to govern the project and your organisation?